Dividend Income Calculator

 Should I reinvest my dividends?

 Reinvesting dividends (DRIP - Dividend Reinvestment Plan) can significantly accelerate wealth building through compound growth.
 However, if you need current income, taking dividends as cash can provide steady passive income for living expenses.
+The decision depends on your financial goals, age, and income needs.

-What's a realistic dividend yield?
+What is a realistic dividend yield?

 Most dividend-paying stocks yield between 1-5%.
 REITs and utilities often yield 4-7%, while growth stocks typically yield 0-2%.
 High yields (8%+) may indicate risk or unsustainability.
-The S&P 500 average is around 1.5-2%.
+The S&P 500 average dividend yield is around 1.3-1.5% as of 2026.

 What is dividend growth rate?

 Dividend growth rate is the annual percentage increase in dividend payments.
 Dividend Aristocrats (companies that have increased dividends for 25+ consecutive years) typically grow dividends 5-10% annually, often outpacing inflation.
+A higher dividend growth rate can dramatically increase your income over time.

-Free Investment Calculator by money365.market
+Free Dividend Income Calculator by Money365.Market

 Educational purposes only.
 Not financial advice.